The Five Stans of the Silk Road

 On the itinerary starting in Ashgabat and ending in Almaty: we have four nights in yurts: one night in Darvaza near the Door to Hell crater, and two nights at Son Kul Lake and a night by Isyyk Kul lake.

-For the two nights in the yurt camp at Son Kul (days 17 and 18), you may have to share with three people to a yurt.
+For the two nights in the yurt camp at Son Kul (days 17 and 18), you may have to share with four people to a yurt.
 Men and women who are not travelling together don’t usually have to share a yurt, but this cannot be guaranteed.

 The yurts at Son Kul have western-style toilets and a ‘shower yurt’ with proper showers and wash basins.
 There is hot water when the generator is running (usually morning and evening) but it is not wholly reliable.